luis33338/battlestax-tutorial/TUTORIAL.md

 To begin the Battlestax tutorial, you will need the following:
 1. a GitHub account
 2. be a Mac OS user
+3. IDE of your choosing, such as VSCode

 ### Step 1: Setup an Astra database
 Setup an Astra account - [Astra](https://astra.datastax.com/)